 The majority of the provinces are marked with coloured squares and rectangles, representing the units that start the scenario there.
 Place the corresponding units on each zone (the rectangles are the SV divisions, and the circles have a colour linking them to a specific type of unit).
-The 3 Objective tokens are each placed at random in the following provinces : Quảng Trị, Đà Nẵng and Bình Định.
-Each player places their Activation +1 markers close to them.
+The 3 Objective tokens are each placed at random in the following provinces Quảng Tri, Đà Nẵng and Bình Đinh.
+Each player places his Activation +1 markers on the spaces provided on the game board (adjacent to their respective activation tracks).